top of page

 Location: Eckerd College

-For high school students with a passion for computer science, algorithms, and programming competitions, a summer program is available to help enhance their skills.
-The program is designed to prepare students for contests like USACO, CodeForces, and ACM International Collegiate Programming Contest (ICPC) through a two-week curriculum that includes instruction on algorithms and data commonly used in competitions, practice competitions, and individualized coaching.
+For high school students interested in computer science, algorithms, and programming competitions, this summer program is a great way to enhance their skills.
+The program is designed to prepare you for contests like USACO, CodeForces, and ACM International Collegiate Programming Contest (ICPC) through a two-week curriculum that includes instruction on algorithms and data commonly used in competitions, practice competitions, and individualized coaching.

 Application Deadline: Varied by program.
 Click here for the link to program deadlines.

-Eligibility: To apply for the institute, students must currently be enrolled in grades 9-12 and at least 15 years old by the start of the program.
+Eligibility: Must currently be enrolled in grades 9-12 and at least 15 years old by the start of the program.

 Program Dates: July 9 – 21